Kubernetes Environment#

 ngc-api-key-secret: k8sSecret/ngc-api-key-secret/NGC_CLI_API_KEY

 2. Add the Chat Controller connections to the Riva server and Chat Engine.
-Update the webapp connection with Chat Controller.
+Update the webapp connection with the Chat Controller.

 connections: